appseconnect/docs/_posts/Developing Resources for APPSeCONNECT/2010-01-04-What is a Resourse.md

 title: "What is an Resource"
 toc: true
 tag: developers
-categories: Developing Resources for APPSeCONNECT
+category: Developing Resources for APPSeCONNECT
 ---